prody/ProDy-website/tutorials/insty_tutorial/signint.rst

    @> Results are saved in clusters_INT_HBs_.pdb.

-To compute fingerprint interactions of salt bridges use the prefix ``INT_SBs_``:
+To compute the fingerprint interactions of salt bridges, use the prefix ``INT_SBs_``:

 .. ipython:: python